Haruhisa Handa

 Haruhisa Handa (半田 晴久, Haruhisa Handa) is a Japanese religious leader and a businessman.
-Handa is the Chairman and spiritual leader of the Shinto-based religion World Mate.
+Handa is the chairman and spiritual leader of the Shinto-based religion World Mate.
 He is also known by the name Toshu Fukami (深見 東州, Tōshū Fukami) in his artistic career, as well as the pen name Toto Ami (戸渡阿見, Toto Ami).
 He also uses the pseudonym Leonardo Toshu (レオナルド東州, Leonarudo Tōshū), which is used as his radio personality.

 Handa is the founder of the Japanese Blind Golf Association.
-He is a chancellor and professor of the University of Cambodia, a professor of Japan Culture Research Institute at Zhejiang Gongshang University, and an honorary consulate of the Kingdom of Cambodia in Fukuoka, Japan.
+He is a chancellor and professor of the University of Cambodia, a professor of Japan Culture Research Institute at Zhejiang Gongshang University, and an honorary consul of the Kingdom of Cambodia in Fukuoka, Japan.

 Early life and education

 Handa was born in 1951, in Nishinomiya, Hyōgo Prefecture, Japan, into a multi-generation sake-barrel manufacturing family.
 In his adolescence, Handa began reading approximately a book a day.
 He graduated from Doshisha University in Kyoto with a Bachelor's Degree in Economics, with an emphasis in international economics.
 In 1998 he enrolled in the Western Australian Academy of Performing Arts (WAAPA) at Edith Cowan University (ECU) in Western Australia.
 In December 2002 at 51, he completed the course and was awarded a master's degree and bachelor's degree of Fine Arts and Creative Arts by WAAPA.
 In 2006 he completed his Doctor of Letters at the Academy of Arts and Design of Tsinghua University, China and was awarded the Doctor of Chinese Classics from Zhejiang University, China.
 Over his career he has earned an Honorary Doctorate of Humane Letters from The Juilliard School, been named an Honorary Fellow of Corpus Christi College at the University of Oxford, an Honorary Fellow at the School of Oriental and African Studies of London University (SOAS), and an honorary doctorate from the University of Gloucestershire.
 He has also received honorary doctorates from the University of Western Australia, Curtin University, and Edith Cowan University in Western Australia.